 A study by Visser (2007) asked 178 patients to rate their successes with Scleral devices vs. their previous corrections.
 Using a subjective scale and questionnaire the patients reported:

 While no single method can achieve 100% success, these results are truly amazing considering the challenging condition of their eyes.
 These devices can improve all the shortcomings of traditional vision correction.

-How do Scleral devices help in correcting vision in keratoconus?
+How do Scleral lenses help in correcting vision in keratoconus?

 The Scleral devices are uniquely designed to correct the irregular surfaces created by keratoconus.

 These devices perform 3 critical tasks for the patient with keratoconus or other ectasia:

 Simulated night vision with blur and ghosting in an eye with Keratoconus.